 Family of Massapequa man missing after kayak sinks hopes to bring him home

-The family of a Massapequa man last seen struggling in a Washington State lake after abandoning a sinking kayak feared the worst four days later but still hoped to bring him home.
+The family of a Massapequa man last seen struggling in a Washington State lake after abandoning a sinking kayak on Friday said they fear the worst but hope to bring him home.

-The couple were in separate kayaks on the park's Lake Crescent on Friday when Travis Valenti's small boat began filling up with water and he was forced to jump out, according to his brother and a news release from the U.S. National Park Service.
+The couple were in separate kayaks on the park's Lake Crescent on Friday when Valenti's vessel began filling with water and he was forced to jump out, according to his brother and a news release from the U.S. National Park Service.

 “His fiancee, Marlene Junker, was trying to kayak while she was holding onto him and then had to jump out,” Austin Valenti said.
 “They tried to swim and were struggling when he pushed her to shore, and he’s been missing since Friday.”

-Junker had water in her lungs but came home to Long Island on Sunday, Austin Valenti said.
+Junker had water in her lungs but was able to come home to Long Island on Sunday, Austin Valenti said.

-The release did not say whether rangers were continuing to search for Valenti.
+The release did not say whether rangers were continuing the search.
 A call late Tuesday to the park service's public affairs office was not immediately returned.

 The area of the lake where Valenti was last seen is about a quarter-mile offshore, the release said, and the water in that area is "roughly 400-500 feet deep."